D-FOG/Testing-Signup-Form/README.md

 ## Contributions
 If any contributions please feel free to add.
 Cause I still think my code is not that ok yet. ☺️
+> Please when making contributions, it has to relate to what this repo is about.